 Should a student desire to re-apply to a graduate program, following a student-initiated withdrawal from the program, it is required that s/he submit an Intent to Re-Enroll application to the School of Graduate Studies.
-In addition to the application, the student must also submit a current resume and official transcripts
+In addition to the application, the student must also submit a current resume and official transcripts from any school(s) attended since s/he was last enrolled in that graduate program.
+If the student has been unenrolled from TFC for a year or longer, the student will also need to submit an admission essay.
+Readmission will be based upon a review and approval of all materials by the Admissions Counselor, Office of the Registrar, and Student Financial Services.
+Should the time between the withdrawal and return be such that the program requirements have changed, the student must be admitted under the new requirements and any deficiencies must be satisfied.

-ADMINISTRATIVE WITHDRAWAL FROM THE PROGRAM
+ADMINISTRATIVE WITHDRAWAL FROM A PROGRAM